daos-stack/daos/docs/admin/pool_operations.md

      concurrent pool create operations.
 The command output will always list the total capacities in addiiton to the requested percentage.

+3. The `--scm-size` parameter (and optionally `--nvme-size`) can be used to specify the SCM capacity (and optionally the NVMe capacity) _per storage engine_ in **Bytes**.
+   The minimum SCM size is 16 MiB per **target**, so for a storage engine with 16 targets the minimum is `--scm-size=256MiB`.
+   The NVMe size can be zero.
+If it is non-zero then the minimum NVMe size is 1 GiB per **target**, so for a storage engine with 16 targets the minimum non-zero NVMe size is `--nvme-size=16GiB`.
+   To derive the total pool capacity, these per-engine capacities have to be multiplied by the number of participating engines.

 !!! note
     The suffixes "M", "MB", "G", "GB", "T" or "TB" denote base-10